 Setting a $1,000 Smart Limit will mean that a card can have up to $1,000 of unreported, Open or Processing expenses at a time.
 Setting a $0 Smart Limit on a card will mean that the card can’t be used.

 Let’s get into the weeds of this with a specific example.
 A new employee starts with Expensify, and their default Smart Limit is set through their Domain Group at $10,000.
-As part of their first weeks in Expensify, they are visiting our offices in San Francisco and Portland.
+As part of their first few weeks at Expensify, they are visiting our offices in San Francisco and Portland.
 They buy their flights and book their hotel, for a total cost of $6,500.
 They also buy their laptop - that’s how they’re going to get stuff done!
 So in total, they spend $8,500.

 During booking, those expenses are each checked against their limit of $10,000, and authorised.
 Each is added to Expensify automatically, and also added to a report (based on our Scheduled Submit settings).
 So, by the end of the first week, they have spent $8,500 - and all of those expenses are on an Open report.
 That means their remaining Smart Limit is $1,500 at this point ($10,000 - $8,500).